The Goal 5 Bike Project is a plan to knock down barriers to cycling for racialized women, together.

 Started in Winnipeg’s Centennial neighbourhood, Winnipeg Trails Association works in partnership with community organizations across the city to combine rapid bicycle distribution with skill-sharing workshops.
 We turn those skills – and the newfound freedom – into community-led solutions that help us achieve transportation equity.

-Upright, cargo and adapted cycles delivered
+Upright, cargo and adapted, cycles delivered

 Community improvement projects

-Bike repair workshops
+Bike repair popups

 How to bike lessons